Redwork Embroidery: A Journey Through Time

 • Playful toys and laundry bags that brought a smile to the face.

-And, of course, more traditional household items, each one infused with the charm of redwork embroidery.
+Naturally, there were also more traditional household items, each carrying the delightful touch of redwork embroidery.

 Penny Squares: A Traditional Trend